 - Volunteer to help mentor current members, plan local alumni events, or participate in other outreach opportunities.

 - Help spread the word about the NHSC to prospective members and sites.

-- Stay connected with your fellow colleagues by joining the alumni listserv or visiting our Facebook page.
+- Stay connected with your fellow colleagues by visiting our Facebook page.